yuvi31102000/tableau-projects/README.md

 # Human Resources Dashboard

 ## 📊 Project Overview
-This project is an **interactive Tableau dashboard** built to analyze HR data.
-The dashboard provides insights into employee demographics, roles, salaries, performance, and employment trends.
+This project is an **interactive Tableau dashboard** built to analyze HR data.The dashboard provides insights into employee demographics, roles, salaries, performance, and employment trends.
 It is designed to help HR teams and management quickly identify workforce patterns and make data-driven decisions.

 ---